spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 This is more difficult, as you would need to handle the configuration for each service manually.
 Enabling additional services would come with extra manual work you need to do.

-If your webserver is on the same machine, sure your web server user (something like `http`, `apache`, `www-data`, `nginx`) is part of the `matrix` group.
+If your webserver is on the same machine, ensure your web server user (something like `http`, `apache`, `www-data`, `nginx`) is part of the `matrix` group.
 You should run something like this: `usermod -a -G matrix nginx`.
-This allows your webserver user to access files owned by the `matrix` group.
-When using an external nginx webserver, this allows it to read configuration files from `/matrix/nginx-proxy/conf.d`.
-When using another server, it would make other files, such as `/matrix/static-files/.well-known`, accessible to it.
+This allows your webserver user to access files owned by the `matrix` group, so that it can serve static files from `/matrix/static-files`.

 #### Using your own nginx reverse-proxy running on the same machine